playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## Vue

-I have to come clean about something: `watchEffect` isn't primarily utilized to run an effect on a component's first render, as we've been using it for to this point.
+I have to come clean about something: `watchEffect` isn't primarily used to run an effect on a component's first render, as we've been using it for to this point.

 Instead, `watchEffect` does something pretty magical: It re-runs the inner function whenever a "tracked" `ref` is updated: